ItsAhmedAtef/PDFCleaner/README.md

 # PDFCleaner
-Python Script to remove PDF tags
+Python Script to remove PDF metadata

 ### Overview
-- Simple Python libraries
+- Simple Python libraries, Just "sys" and "os".
-- Original PDF will not be edited
+- Original PDF will not be edited.
-- New file will be created with unwanted chosen tags
+- New file will be created with unwanted chosen metadata tags.
 - You can remove PDF [ Title - Producer - Author - Creator ] tags

 ### Usage